 myBranch, new commits will move it along with

-Branches are useful because it allows us to work on multiple things in parallel, without those things interfering with each other.
+Branches are useful because they allow us to work on multiple things in parallel, without those things interfering with each other.
 For example, you could start work on a new chapter in a branch that only contains changes to that chapter.
 Now, when your editor is bugging you to

 finally submit a manuscript already darnit! (hypothetically), you can simply switch back to the